Submit a nomination for Canada’s Volunteer Awards

 Canada’s Volunteer Awards recognizes recipients at a national ceremony.
 Recipients also take part in a session to share best practices in volunteering.

-All award recipients receive:
+All award recipients receive a certificate.

 Recipients also choose a registered not-for-profit organization in Canada to receive a grant: